harryho/blog-hugo/content/_index.md

 * Download and install [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
       * For any Ubuntu 12 or higher version I will suggest you follow this [instruction](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html).
 It is pretty simple.
-      * For CentOS 6 or highwer version I will suggest you follow this [instruction](https://wiki.centos.org/HowTos/JavaRuntimeEnvironment)
+      * For CentOS 6 or higher version I will suggest you follow this [instruction](https://wiki.centos.org/HowTos/JavaRuntimeEnvironment)
       * For Windows please make sure you click the [JDK Download](http://www.oracle.com/technetwork/java/javase/downloads/index.html) button.
-I will suggest beginner to download the installer file end with `exe` instead of the zip file, because you don't need to setup PATH system environment by yourself.
+I will suggest beginner to download the installer file end with `exe` instead of the zip file, because you don't need to setup **PATH** system environment by yourself.

 * Create a program file HelloWorld.java